-The Shanghai Shenua striker has attacked his former club by claiming that as soon as players reach the age of 30 they are no longer seen as important and are forced out.
+The Shanghai Shenua striker has attacked his former club by claiming that as soon as players reach the age of 30 they are no longer seen as important and are forced out of the side

-"At Chelsea, as soon as you get past 30, you get the impression you’re too old," the Express reports Anelka as saying.
+"At Chelsea, as soon as you get past 30, you get the impression you’re too old," the Express report Anelka as saying.

 The Frenchman’s comments come after Florent Malouda, 32, was banished to train with the Chelsea youth team after being unable to agree to a move away from the club.
 The France international was an influential member of the squad two seasons ago but has drifted from the first team and now finds himself training with the youngsters.

-It is not just Malouda and Anelka.
-Brazilian defender Alex and Ivory Coast striker Didier Drogba are two others that have left the club having entered the later stages of their careers.
+It is not just Malouda and Anelka that are over 30 who have been forced out of the Chelsea squad however.
+Brazilian defender Alex and Ivory Coast striker Didier Drogba are two others that have left the club having entered their thirties.

 "Chelsea could react in another way," Anelka declared.
 "When they need you, you’re the best.
 When they don’t, get lost."